db-benchmarks/db-benchmarks/README.md

 ### Save to db to visualize

-You can now upload the results to db for further visualization.
-The visualization tool which is used on https://db-benchmarks.com/ is also Open Source and can be found here https://github.com/db-benchmarks/ui .
+You can now upload the results to the database for further visualization.
+The visualization tool, which is used on https://db-benchmarks.com/, is also open source and can be found at https://github.com/db-benchmarks/ui.

 Here's how you can save the results: